Marcus Semien Player Props: Rangers vs. Giants

-The Texas Rangers, including Marcus Semien and his .605 slugging percentage over his past 10 games, battle starter Scott Alexander and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+Marcus Semien and his .455 on-base percentage over his past 10 games (104 points higher than his season-long percentage), will be in action for the Texas Rangers against the San Francisco Giants and Alex Cobb on August 12 at 9:05 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Athletics.
+In his last appearance, he strung together two hits (going 2-for-4) against the Giants.

 Marcus Semien Game Info & Props vs. the Giants